philipturner/swift-xtb/README.md

 - Ensure all issues currently on the README are addressed.
 Then, proceed with intercepting linear algebra library calls.

 End goals:
-- Production-ready API an opt-in FP32 mode, on both macOS and Windows
+- Production-ready API with an opt-in FP32 mode, on both macOS and Windows
 - Able to gather data about contributions to latency across a diverse set of environments, for the 3 diamond systems

 ## Current Documentation